1084-Ventures/autogensocial-agent/COMPOSER_AGENT_ARCHITECTURE.md

 - Preserve metadata for each iteration (prompts, seeds, scores) to allow reproducibility and learning.
 - Produce multiple candidates and track scores to encourage exploration.
 - Use asynchronous generation to explore variations in parallel.
-- Allow agents to provide structured critiques on composition and color balance to guide prompt refinement.
+- Use structured self-critiques on composition and color balance to guide prompt refinement.